 That includes the soundtrack, which has been fully remastered for the new release, giving players the option to play through the game with either the original music or the new versions.
 There's even a whole new theme for the re-release, composed by original series composer Stewart Copeland.

-Whatever happens, it should look much better than the original did.
+Oh, and if you want to see how far we've come, it's worth revisiting the original.
 If you can't remember (or you're too young!) then take a look at the below video to jog your memory!